WHY HAVE PERMANENT MAKEUP DONE?

 IS THERE ANYTHING I NEED TO DO BEFORE MY APPOINTMENT?

-Waiting 6 weeks after ceasing chemotherapy or the use of cytotoxic antineoplastic agents and your counts should be within an acceptable range per your physician to have the procedure done.
-If this is the case, I'd prefer a note clearing you to have the procedure from your physician.
+Wait 6 weeks after chemotherapy/cytotoxic antineoplastic agents have been stopped and your counts should be back within an acceptable range per your physician to have the procedure done.
+If this is the case, I require a note clearing you to have the procedure from your physician.

-If you are Diabetic, your HBA1C must be in a good range and again your condition can prolong healing.
+If you are Diabetic, your HBA1C must be in a good range and again your condition can prolong healing and you have a higher risk of infection if you are uncontrolled.

 Do not use recreational drugs or alcohol for 48 hrs prior to procedure.
+Alcohol thins the blood.
 Also , you must not smoke.
 Nicotine constricts your vascular system and will impede oxygen necessary to heal your tattoo.
 I suggest this is abstained from for 3 weeks before and after your sessions.

 If you take aspirin or an NSAID for aches and pains, I would prefer you use tylenol (if you can tolerate it) as it does not thin the blood, for a few days prior to the tattoo.
 However, DO NOT STOP regularly prescribed blood thinning medications from your physician, (aspirin or prescriptions).
 The tattoo is a superficial procedure, not an invasive surgery.